Privacy

 1. Personal information we collect about California consumers

-We describe the personal information we have collected about California consumers in the twelve (12) months preceding the “Last Updated” date of this Privacy Statement in the part titled, “Information we collect.”
+We describe the personal information we have collected about California consumers in the twelve (12) months preceding the “Last Updated” date of the United States Section of this Privacy Statement in the part titled, “Information We Collect & Process.”
 The information we have obtained includes the following:

 • the personal information listed in the preceding bullet point as “identifiers;”